 - Lay out the tackless strips

 With the use of a strip cutter, cut the tackless strips to the right size and put them in their place.
-Depending on the floor, you may have to use a different kind of strips.
-For concrete floors you will have to use epoxy to keep the strips in place, For wood flooring, nail the strips around 1.5 cm from the wall.
+Depending on the floor, you may have to use different kind of strips.
+For concrete floors, you will have to use epoxy to keep the strips in place.
+For wood flooring, nail the strips around 1.5 cm from the wall.
 Don’t install the strips in thresholds and doorways.

 - Lay down and staple the carpet padding

 Put the carpet padding in place, ensure that it’s all in place and sits tight and staple the carpet pieces to the strips.
 Feel the tackless strip with your hands, and with the help of a razor knife, cut out the excess part of the tackless strips.